ngyl88-tw/Infra-Guild-2019/week2/terraform-playground/README.md

 ---
 #### Learning Notes
+- Built-in provisioner (to be used with cautions)
-- Existing instances have to be destroyed and recreate whenever addition/modification of provisioner(s) takes place.
-    - eg. changes in `bootstrap.sh`
+    - Existing instances have to be destroyed and recreate whenever addition/modification of provisioner(s) takes place, eg. changes in `bootstrap.sh`
+    - Terraform might not be aware when `remote-exec` fails
+        - Explicit command `set -e` is required in `remote-exec` for the `aws_instance` to be marked as tainted.
+        - `set -o pipefail` in `bootstrap.sh` doesn't make any difference as long as `set -e` is defined inline in `remote-exec`.
+        - `remote-exec` seems not supporting `set -o pipefail`
+        - Otherwise, have to be fixed by `manual taint` or `terraform destroy`.
+    - When `remote-exec` fails, `terraform output` is not yet updated.
+Use console to get the public ip.
+    - Also not recommended for the following reasons:
+        - separation of provisioning (vm, machine) vs configuration management (software downloads, app)

 - Use `ps aux | grep hello` to get the user who runs the process